Cranberry Kombucha

 Key Ingredients

 Cranberries: Use fresh or frozen cranberries for this recipe, both will work!
 Do not use dried cranberries, they won’t!
-Pick through them to remove any shriveled, dried-out ones, if they’re frozen, it’s a little harder to do, but do attempt to remove any nasty ones.
+Pick through them to remove any shrivelled, dried-out ones, if they’re frozen, it’s a little harder to do, but do attempt to remove any nasty ones.

 Orange: This is totally optional but I really love that orange note with my cranberries.
 I leaned into my delicious homemade cranberry sauce for flavor inspiration on this one!